gilesdring/gilesdring/README.md

   [ODI Leeds](https://github.com/odileeds) or [Open Production](https://github.com/opnprd) organisation
   pages.
 - Technical Director for [Equal Care Co-op](https://equalcare.coop).
-We're building a platform that will provide an enhanced way to connect people giving and getting support in their communities.
+We're building a platform that will provide an new way to connect people giving and getting support in their communities.
 - I also run [Dring Technology Solutions](https://dringtech.com), providing support to a range of small and medium-sized businesses.